 Windows and Mirrors.
-Remove any ice, snow, etc., from the windshield, windows and mirrors before starting.
-Use a windshield scraper, snow brush and windshield defroster as necessary.
+Remove any ice, snow, etc., from the windshield, windows, and mirrors before starting.
+Use a windshield scraper, snow brush, and windshield defroster as necessary.

-Hand Holds, Steps and Deck Plates.
-Remove all ice and snow from hand holds, steps and deck plates.
+Hand Holds, Steps, and Deck Plates.
+Remove all ice and snow from hand holds, steps, and deck plates which you must use to enter the cab or to move about the vehicle.
 This will reduce the danger of slipping.